joe-irving/RIPS/index.md

     Please consider donating some to help us support these brave people.
 Find out more about [how we spend the money](/donate).

-    Please consider donating to the [Rebels in Prison Support fundraiser](https://www.crowdfunder.co.uk/p/rebelsinprisonsupport-1).
-Donations can also be made to the Rebels in Prison Support bank account:
+    Donations can be made to the [Rebels in Prison Support fundraiser](https://www.crowdfunder.co.uk/p/rebelsinprisonsupport-1).
+You can also donate to the Rebels in Prison Support bank account:

     Account Name: Alice Reid